thumbliner/thumbliner/small-talk.md

 Let’s be outraged by `insert headline`.
 Let’s empathize and stay attuned.<br>

-Do you remember what happened to `insert tribe` in `insert millennia` B.C.?
+Do you remember what happened in `insert millennia` B.C.?
-I can’t.<br>
+No. What about it?<br>

 You should read more.
-This is The Truth.
-Ok—let’s add it to the reading list.<br>
+Alright.<br>

 Peace